- Enam Gbewonyo

 “We are excited to be working with Enam and bringing this new and unique commission to Southampton.
 A lot of Enam’s work tackles issues around identity, racism and colonialism, and I think that’s why God’s House Tower had such an impact on her creative approach for this project, and in turn why the project aligns with the ‘a space’ arts values and ethos, and resonates so strongly with us.

 Enam is using this incredible and storied building as a portal to transport people through its history.
 The work also acts to draw the outside in, highlighting the importance of the sea in carrying war, wealth, and refuge to Southampton.”

 Gardez L’Eau will be on display at God’s House Tower, Southampton, from Friday 17 June – Sunday 14 August 2022.
-The live performance will take place on Saturday 16 July.

 God’s House Tower was constructed over several hundred years and has held many different uses over that time.
 The oldest part of the building – originally known as God’s House Gate – was built in 1189 and named due to its proximity to the nearby God’s House Hospital.
 The original gate was built to give access to the Platform Quay and was used to guard the town from attack by sea.

 In 1338 Southampton was raided by the French and – with no defensive walls to protect the town – Southampton was pillaged.
 The invaders rampaged through the streets setting fire to houses and pillaging the cellars which stored valuable wine and wool.
 The townspeople faced the wrath of King Edward III, who gave orders to enclose Southampton with walls as a defence against further attack, which the townspeople had to pay for.
 Strategically positioned at the southeastern corner of the walls and as a lookout point across the Solent, the Tower at God’s House was built in 1400 to house gunpowder and cannons.
 GHT remained an important defensive structure for the next 300 years.